Barton, North Dakota

 Barton is a census-designated place and unincorporated community in Pierce County, North Dakota, United States.
 Its population was 20 as of the 2010 census.

 History

 Barton was founded in 1887 at a junction on the Great Northern Railway.
-The town was originally named Denney.
-The town was renamed to Barton on June 13, 1893 by as Postmaster James A. Tyvand.
-Barton was incorporated in 1906, and the town reached the peak population of 202 in 1910.
-Barton declined to a population of 38 in 1980.
-Barton disincorporated in 1997.
+It was originally named Denney but was renamed to Barton on June 13, 1893, by as Postmaster James A. Tyvand.
+The town was incorporated in 1906 and reached its peak population of 202 in 1910.
+By 1980, the population had declined to 38, and Barton was officially disincorporated in 1997.